RoshanPanahi2019/Datascience/RFI_Classification_and_Matching/readme.md

-## RFI Recommender System:

-In this project rule-based and NLP methods are used to classify Request For Information(RFI) data from a construction company into disciplines, and computer vision is used to extract information from drawings.
-Finally, each drawing is matched with the most related RFI.

 ## Request for Information (RFI) Recommender System for Pre-Construction Design Review Application Using Natural Language Processing, Chat-GPT, and Computer Vision

 Roshan Panahi (1), John-Paul Kivlin (2), and Joseph Louis (3)